warunatrivet/uwazi_test/Home.md

 Uwazi is built to do exactly this – highlight and organise the important information in each document, and create relationships between documents.
 Uwazi illuminates the bigger picture that human rights document collections uncover.

 # Who is it for?
 Uwazi was designed to address the unmet needs of human rights organisations.
-Human rights institutions (e.g. national human rights commissions), universities, journalists, courts, and others who work with large document collections can also benefit from Uwazi’s features like customisable filters and easy-to-use interface.
+Human rights NGOs, National Human Rights Institutions, universities, journalists, courts, and others who work with large document collections can also benefit from Uwazi’s features like customisable filters and easy-to-use interface.

 # What problems does Uwazi solve?
 Most document management systems organise contents based on a document’s metadata (such as author, department, person, event, or year).
 But for human rights organisations, a document is often much more than these basic descriptors assigned to it – the content within the document also provides important insight.
 Uwazi addresses these problems by putting content and connections at the heart of the platform.
 Within each document there is important information to highlight, tag, organise, reference, and connect to other documents.
 In Uwazi, one paragraph referencing a military commander responsible for a human rights violation can be connected to another paragraph in another document that provides more biographical information about this military commander.